ARKO SEN

 -in that order.

 Over a decade of honing my craft in a diverse array of domains has given me an extremely intuitive understanding of Business Interests, User Psychology and Technology Constraints.
+User Experience is a natural confluence of these.

 Core Values